-Figure 20: Regulatory diagram of a multi-family housing lot in the Intense Village District.
+Figure 18: Regulatory diagram of a multi-family housing lot in the Intense Village District.

-SECTION 27 COMMERCIAL DISTRICT
+SECTION 9 COMMERCIAL DISTRICT

-(Note: This statement is to be edited based on the combination of the Crossroads Commercial District and the Commercial District) The purpose of this district is to accommodate commercial and service activities that are not normally located in central business concentrations.
-These uses are primarily oriented to highway locations and include services and destination retail.
-Consequently, the district is located along major arterial highways.
-It is further intended that this District shall be for the purpose of limiting sprawling development by providing sites with adequate frontage and depth to permit controlled access to public streets.
+The purpose of this district is to provide appropriate locations for a broad range of commercial activities such as retail, wholesale, and contracting activities, which are primarily oriented to highway locations and which may include services and destination retail.
+Consequently, the district is located along major arterial highways or at the intersections of State and/or County highways.
+It is further intended that this District shall be for the purpose of limiting sprawl by providing sites with adequate frontage and depth to permit controlled access to public streets.
 Because these uses are subject to public view, which is of concern to the whole community, they should provide an appropriate appearance, controlled traffic movement, ample landscaping, and protect adjacent properties from the traffic and visual impacts associated with the commercial activity.
 Whenever possible, frontage of the district shall not exceed depth.